-The CMO Office website (www.cmo.gov.ie) contains a secure login area for HR professionals and also local managers.
-It is designed to assist HR/management in making the most of the services provided by the CMO's Office.
-It contains the following sections-
+The CMO Office website (www.cmo.gov.ie) contains a secure login area for HR professionals and local managers.
+It is designed to assist HR and management to make the most of the services provided by the CMO's Office.
+It contains the following sections:

-- Case Management; This explains pre-employment medicals, sick leave absence management, critical illness protocol, ill-health retirement, discounting of sick leave and occupational injuries. - Work & Health Circulars; This lists the main circulars dealing with work & health which can be downloaded - CMO Publications & Forms; This lists useful CMO Publications & CMO Case Referral Forms which can be downloaded
+- Case Management; This explains pre-employment medicals, sick leave absence management, critical illness protocol, ill-health retirement, discounting of sick leave and occupational injuries. - Work & Health Circulars; This lists the main circulars dealing with work and health which can be downloaded.

+• CMO Publications & Forms; This lists useful CMO Publications & CMO Case Referral Forms which can be downloaded.

-A username and password to access this secure area can be obtained by contacting the CMOs Office on 01-6045341
+A username and password to access this secure area can be obtained by contacting the CMO's Office on 01 6045341.